JDagiz/JDagiz/README.md

 - 👋 Hi, I’m @JDagiz
-- 👀 I’m interested in learning how to coe, entrepreneurship, leadership
+- 👀 I’m interested in learning how to code, entrepreneurship, leadership
 - 🌱 I’m currently learning how to manage a business, run a business and nurture a business
 - 💞️ I’m looking to collaborate on various products in the tech space
 - 📫 How to reach me email at D00277371@dmail.dixie.edu